onefrankguy/frankmitchell.org/posts/small-code.md

 ## More functional but less classy ##

-After reading [Crockford's book][] I learned that pseudo classical inheritance wasn't the only option JavaScript offered.
+After reading [Crockford's book][book] I learned that pseudo classical inheritance wasn't the only option JavaScript offered.
 Better armed with knowledge, I refactored my code to a more functional pattern.